clojurewerkz/cassaforte.docs/articles/advanced_options.md

 levels and so on.

+## What version of Cassaforte does this guide cover?

+This guide covers Cassaforte 2.0 (including preview releases).

-## Reconnection
+## Reconnection Policies

-When the network connection fails, there is more than one way to handle it.
+When network connection fails, there is more than one way to handle it.
 Cassaforte can schedule reconnection according to the given reconnection policy.

 Internally, the DataStax driver receives and distributes notifications Cluster detects that node is up or down via StateListener.
 At any given point in time it is possible to check wether host is up or down by checking `clojurewerkz.cassaforte.client/get-hosts` `is-up` key.

 Reconnection uses an internal schedules that relies on one of: